e-money/em-ledger/docs/market.md

 *Optimized for liquidity*.
 Orders do not touch the account balance until they are matched, so that makers can place multiple orders based on the same *Source*.
 When the balance of the owner account changes, SourceRemaining is adjusted accordingly and any untradable orders are canceled.

 *Takers always trade at the best price*.
-Price improvement is passed to the taker in case there is a better price in the market.
+In case there is a better price in the market, price improvement is passed to the taker who pays less than the specified amount of *Source* tokens.

 *Arbitrage-free*.
-Sophisticated matching logic ensures that no arbitrage opportunities exist in the market.
-Orders always trade at the best price, with the possibility of matching against multiple orders such as EUR->GBP and GBP->USD for a single EUR->USD order.
+Sophisticated order matching ensures that no arbitrage opportunities exist in the market.
+Orders always trade at the best price by considering synthetic instruments, e.g. a single USD->EUR order matched against EUR->GBP and GBP->USD simultaneously.

 *Price/time priority matching*.
 Orders at the same price will be ordered by OrderId, with the lowest matched first.